constellation-app/constellation-training/Developer Training/docs/developer_guide.md

     final PluginParameters parameters = new PluginParameters();

     final PluginParameter<DateTimeRangeParameterType.DateTimeRangeParameterValue> datetime
-	        = DateTimeRangeParameterType.build(CoreGlobalParameters.DATETIME_RANGE_PARAMETER_ID);
+	        = CoreGlobalParameters.DATETIME_RANGE_PARAMETER;
     parameters.addParameter(datetime);
     return parameters;
 }
 ```

 A significant difference this time is that we have used a globally
-defined parameter ID, instead of creating our own as we did in the
+defined parameter (with its own globally defined parameter ID), instead
+of creating our own as we did in the **ImportCustomCitiesPlugin**.
-**ImportCustomCitiesPlugin**.
-Previously, we wanted to make our
-parameter ID unique so that it did not clash with other parameters in
+Previously, we wanted to make our parameter ID unique so that it did not
-the application.
-In this case, we want to match the parameter ID of
+clash with other parameters in the application.
+In this case, we want to
-other data access plugins that specify a datetime range parameter.
-This
+match the parameter ID of other data access plugins that specify a
-will allow the Data Access View to present this parameter only once
+datetime range parameter.
+This will allow the Data Access View to
-instead of making the users enter in the same values multiple times.
+present this parameter only once instead of making the users enter in
+the same values multiple times.

 Run Constellation now and see that the datetime range parameter has not
 appeared under our plugin's heading.
 However, our plugin will have